sporto/elm-tutorial/en/02-elm-arch/01-introduction.md

 And opening http://localhost:8000/App.elm

-This is a lot of code for just showing "Hello", but it will help us understand the structure of even very complicated Elm applications.
+This is a lot of code for just showing "Hello", but it will help us understand the structure of even very complex Elm applications.